 In general, through the achievement of program-level SLOs, students demonstrate specialized knowledge and skills in the discipline, as well as disciplinary achievement of some of WSU’s Seven Learning Goals of Undergraduate Education (as appropriate to the disciplinary focus), through depth of study within the chosen academic field.
 WSU’s Seven Learning Goals are expressed broadly so as to frame study in the major as well as general education.

 Program-level SLOs Toolkit

-The resources below are intended to help departments and programs as they develop or update their program-level SLOs.
+The resources below are intended to help programs and faculty as they develop or update their program-level SLOs.
 ACE is available to collaborate with undergraduate degree programs to develop or update program-level SLOs; contact us for additional information.

 Sort by Type, Author, or Title to find what you need.

 |Quick Guide||ACE - WSU||Quick Guide to Program-level Student Learning Outcomes||PDF resource intended to help WSU programs and faculty consider good practices for developing and updating program-level student learning outcomes|

 |Checklist||ACE - WSU||Quality Checklist for Program-level Student Learning Outcomes||Word doc resource intended to help programs and faculty reflect on the quality of their program-level student learning outcomes|